renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## onboardingNoDeps

+The default `auto` setting is converted to `disabled` if `autodiscoverRepositories` is `true`, or converted to `enabled` if false.

+In other words, the default behavior is:

+- If you run Renovate on discovered repositories then it will skip onboarding those without dependencies detected, but
-Set this to `true` if you want Renovate to create an onboarding PR even if no dependencies are found.
+- If you run Renovate on _specific_ repositories then Renovate will onboard all such repositories even if no dependencies are found
-Otherwise, Renovate skips onboarding a repository if it finds no dependencies in it.

 ## onboardingPrTitle